labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-deep-merge-objects/step1.md

-# Deep Merge Objects
+# Revised: How to Deep Merge Objects in JavaScript

-> To start practicing coding, open the Terminal/SSH and type `node`.

-Deeply merges two objects, using a function to handle keys present in both.
+To deeply merge two objects in JavaScript, you can use the `deepMerge` function.
+This function takes two objects and a function as arguments.
+The function is used to handle keys present in both objects.

+Here's how the `deepMerge` function works:

-- Use `Object.keys()` to get the keys of both objects, create a `Set` from them and use the spread operator (`...`) to create an array of all the unique keys.
+1. Use `Object.keys()` to get the keys of both objects, create a `Set` from them and use the spread operator (`...`) to create an array of all the unique keys.
-- Use `Array.prototype.reduce()` to add each unique key to the object, using `fn` to combine the values of the two given objects.
+2. Use `Array.prototype.reduce()` to add each unique key to the object, using `fn` to combine the values of the two given objects.

+Here's the code for the `deepMerge` function:

 ```js
 const deepMerge = (a, b, fn) =>